rails-kung-foo/github-sniffer/README.md

 Simple command line tool with github api to display github users most used languages.

-run `bundle exec bin/github_sniffer dominant_language USERNAME` to display users preferred language.
-`dl` is an alias for `dominant_language`.

-run `bin/console` for an interactive prompt.

 ## Installation

 Add this line to your application's Gemfile: